Ugo Pagano

-Ugo Pagano (born 1951) is an Italian economist and Professor of Economic Policy at the University of Siena (Italy) where he is also Director of the PhD programme in Economics and President of S. Chiara Graduate School.
+Ugo Pagano (born 1951) is an Italian economist.
+He is the Professor of Economic Policy at the University of Siena (Italy) where he is also Director of the PhD programme in Economics and President of S. Chiara Graduate School.

 Biography

-Pagano graduated with a M.A. from the University of Siena in 1973.
+Pagano was born in Naples in 1951.
+He graduated with a M.A. from the University of Siena in 1973.
 Subsequently, he received his PhD in Economics from Cambridge University where he was later to become University Lecturer and Fellow of Pembroke College.

 Pagano was the President of the Italian Association for the Study of Comparative Economic Systems and member of the Council of the European Association for Evolutionary Political Economy.
 He is former founding editor of the Journal of Institutional Economics.

 Currently, Pagano is Professor of Economic Policy and Director of the PhD programme in Economics at the University of Siena where he teaches courses on Theory of the Firm, Law and Economics and Political Economy.
 He teaches also at Central European University, Budapest.

 In 1997 he was awarded the Kapp Prize for the essay 'Transition and the Speciation of the Japanese Model' by the European Association for Evolutionary Political Economy.